Tinram/Log-Parser/ReadMe.md

 `php -f logparser.php /var/log/httpd/access_log` # CentOS

-or
+or, if the file is renamed and placed in `/usr/local/bin`

 `logparser /var/log/apache2/access.log`

-if the file renamed and placed in `/usr/local/bin`

 ### Windows